 A messy business

 I’m not going to sugarcoat it.
-Removing wallpaper is a messy, time-consuming and tedious job.
-I wish I could tell you there’s a nifty new product that will make the whole thing easy.
+Wallpaper removal is a messy, time-consuming and tedious job.
+I wish I could tell you there’s a nifty new product that will make wallpaper removal easy.
 But there isn’t.
 And if you don’t know what you’re doing or you start to get frustrated, you can damage your walls or stop before the job is done.
-The tips in this article won’t make the job fun.
+The tips in this how to remove wallpaper article won’t make the job fun.
 But they will help you do it more efficiently, without damaging your walls.
 They’ll also show you how to get a wall perfectly clean, ready for a fresh coat of paint or new wallpaper.
 Read on to learn how to remove wallpaper.

 Do yourself a favor and take a full weekend to do the job right.
 Attack the messy and hard stuff (Photos 1–5) on day one and use the second day to prep the walls for paint or new wallpaper.